TWGLMK/student-marketplace/README.md

-# 🎓 UniMarket - Student Marketplace
+# 🎓 ThriftED - Student Marketplace

 A demo student marketplace application where students can buy and sell items exclusively using their university login credentials.